 No medication should be brought to school, unless prescribed to be given at school.
-In order to protect all school children, the following procedure is used when a child must take a medication during school hours on a short-term basis.
+In order to protect all school children, the following procedure is used when a student must take a medication during school hours on a short-term basis:

-- 1. The parents are requested to ask the physician if it is possible to prescribe the medication other than during school hours. - 2.
-If the medication must be taken during the school hours, the parent/guardian will send no more than a thirty-day supply. - 3.
+- 1. Parents/guardians are requested to ask the physician if it is possible to prescribe the medication other than during school hours. - 2.
+If the medication must be taken during the school hours, the parent/guardian will provide no more than a 10 day supply. - 3.
 The accurate dose will be sent in a container labeled by the pharmacy with the following information: name of child, name and dosage of medication, date prescribed, and name of prescribing physician. - 4.
-The parent/guardian will send a note to the nurse giving permission to take the medication as prescribed.
-Only the nurse is allowed to dispense the medication.
-The note will be attached to the child's health record. - 5.
-If the medication is for more than ten days a form will be sent home to be completed by the MD and returned to the nurse. - 6.
+The parent/guardian will send a note/email to the nurse giving permission to take the medication as prescribed.
+The school nurse or designee will dispense the medication. - 5.
+If the medication is for more than ten days a form will be sent home to be completed by the physician and returned to the nurse. - 6.
 Over the counter medications are not encouraged to be administered in school, except in unusual circumstances and only by the nurse with written permission. - 7.
-Metered dose inhalers prescribed for Asthma and EpiPens prescribed to prevent anaphylaxis may be carried by a student and self-administered with written permission and after discussion with the school nurse. - 8.
-Students are not allowed to have medications on their possession at school.
-There may be exceptions to this rule and such will be approved by the school nurse.
+Metered dose inhalers prescribed for asthma and epinephrine prescribed to prevent anaphylaxis may be carried by a student and self-administered with written permission and after discussion with the school nurse. - Students are not allowed to have medications in their possession at school, unless they have permission for self-administration per the discretion of the school nurse and in compliance with MDPH medication administration regulations 105 CMR 210.000.

-Guidelines For Students With Life-Threatening Allergies (LTA)
+Students With Life Threatening Allergies (LTA)